Noh

-Noh is often based on tales from traditional literature with a supernatural being transformed into human form as a hero narrating a story.
+is a major form of classical Japanese dance-drama that has been performed since the 14th century.
+It is Japan's oldest major theater art that is still regularly performed today.
+Noh is often based on tales from traditional literature featuring a supernatural being transformed into a human hero who narrates the story.
 Noh integrates masks, costumes and various props in a dance-based performance, requiring highly trained actors and musicians.
-Emotions are primarily conveyed by stylized conventional gestures while the iconic masks represent the roles such as ghosts, women, deities, and demons.
-Written in late middle Japanese, the text "vividly describes the ordinary people of the twelfth to sixteenth centuries".
-Having a strong emphasis on tradition rather than innovation, Noh is extremely codified and regulated by the iemoto system.
+Emotions are primarily conveyed by stylized conventional gestures while the iconic masks represent specific roles such as ghosts, women, deities, and demons.
+Having a strong emphasis on tradition rather than innovation, Noh is highly codified and regulated by the iemoto system.

+Although the terms Noh and nōgaku are sometimes used interchangeably, nōgaku encompasses both Noh and kyōgen.
+Traditionally, a full nōgaku program included several Noh plays with comedic kyōgen plays in between; an abbreviated program of two Noh plays with one kyōgen piece has become common today.